mathjax/MathJax-docs/advanced/extension-writing.rst

 In general, writing more sophisticated extensions require a good understanding of the MathJax codebase.
-Although the :ref:`public MathJax API <mathjax-api>` is available in the documentation, this is not always the case of the internal code.
-The rule of thumb is thus to read the relevant ``jax.js`` files in ``unpacked/jax`` (if necessary the Javascript file they can load too) and to make your extension redefine or expand the code.
+Although the :ref:`public MathJax API <mathjax-api>` is available in the documentation, this is not always the case for the internal code.
+The rule of thumb is thus to read the relevant ``jax.js`` files in ``unpacked/jax`` (if necessary the Javascript files they can load, too) and to make your extension redefine or expand the code.

 Here is an example.
 We modify the behavior of ``\frac`` so that the